kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+Cold first winter rain
-in dusky night
+to see the moon, whose solemn pace
-Mogami River.
+My moonlit pillow